KonnorRogers/mrujs/README.md

 When returning a `204 No Content`, Mrujs will not automatically redirect via Turbolinks.
 It's up to you to handle redirects.
 This is because 204's do not return HTML.

+### Turbo Integration

+Currently, Turbo will show pages twice on successful form submission that redirects causing notifications to disappear.
+This is fixed on `main` by this PR: https://github.com/hotwired/turbo/pull/301

 ## Developing locally